jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

     AssertionError: Tuples differ: ('04', '04') != (4, 4)
     AssertionError: Tuples differ: ('16', '14') != (16, 14)

-  the ``duration`` :ref:`function<what is a function?>` returns the hours as a string_ but the test expects them as numbers, I change it to match the expectation
+  the ``duration`` :ref:`function<what is a function?>` returns the hours as a string_ and the test expects them as numbers, I change it to match the expectation

   .. code-block:: python